GaloisInc/crucible/README.md

-Crucible is a language-agnostic library for performing forward symbolic execution of imperative progams.
+Crucible is a language-agnostic library for performing forward symbolic execution of imperative programs.
 It provides a collection of data-structures and APIs for expressing programs as control-flow graphs.
 Programs expressed as CFGs in this way can be automatically explored by the symbolic exeuction engine.
 In addition, new data